-From personal experience, you will know that breathing can vary enormously depending on circumstances or situations.
-It can get faster or slower, and shallower or deeper.
+From personal experience, you know that breathing can vary enormously depending on circumstances or situations.
+It can get faster or slower and shallower or deeper.
 While this is a very natural variation and is usually completely healthy, it can also reflect problems developing for your pet.
-The challenge for us is to tell the difference between normal and abnormal changes, and this will guide our next steps as to what to do.
+The challenge is how to tell the difference between normal and abnormal changes, and this will guide your next steps as to what to do.

 The best question to ask yourself is whether the breathing change is appropriate or not in the circumstances.
-Compare this to yourself and whether you would usually expect to be breathing differently in this situation.
-If the answer is that the breathing is not appropriate, then this is potentially a reason to worry.
-Don’t panic though, an awful lot of things can affect breathing and so they aren’t all terrible news.
+Compare this to yourself and whether you would usually expect to breathe differently in this situation.
+If the answer is that the breathing is not appropriate, it is potentially a reason to worry.
+Don’t panic; several factors can affect breathing, and some are not life-threatening.

 It is important to look at all the signs:

-Breathing changes are a reaction to a wide variety of factors, both physical and emotional.
-Some of these can reflect internal problems, but many of them are completely normal adaptations the body makes to a particular set of circumstances.
+Breathing changes are a reaction to a wide variety of physical and emotional factors.
+Some can reflect internal problems, but many are completely normal adaptations the body makes to a particular set of circumstances.

-One common abnormal reason for this is pain of any cause.
-Internal diseases like heart, kidney and liver problems can also trigger this if they cause pain or if they drive changes to the chemistry of the blood.
-Changing the breathing rate is the body trying to adapt to these chemistry changes.
+Heart, kidney, and liver problems can cause breathing problems and pain since they drive changes to the chemistry of the blood.
+Changing the breathing rate is the body trying to adapt to these chemical changes.
 Breathing changes in older dogs are often clues that something is changing inside.

-Breathing will also change if the body is struggling to get oxygen into the blood and on to the organs.
-This can happen with lung and heart problems, or if something is obstructing the airways or lungs and reducing the ability to breathe properly.
+Breathing will also change if the body struggles to get oxygen into the blood and the organs.
+This can happen with lung and heart problems or if something obstructs the airways or lungs and reduces the ability to breathe correctly.
 Blood loss and anemia can also cause breathing changes, as the body doesn’t have enough blood to carry oxygen around the body.

-Your vet will first ask detailed questions about the background and symptoms of this problem.
-They will then perform a full clinical examination of your dog to look for external clues.
-This initial stage is very important to narrow down the long list of potential causes of changes in breathing and allow you and your veterinarian to focus on the more likely possibilities for your dog.
-This first step may be done as a normal consultation or it may be conducted in a faster and more efficient manner if the situation is an emergency.
+Your vet will first ask detailed questions about the background and signs of the problem.
+They will then perform a clinical examination of your dog for external clues.
+This initial stage is critical to narrow down the long list of potential causes of changes in breathing and allow you and your veterinarian to focus on the more likely possibilities for your dog.

-In an emergency setting, your dog may require initial stabilization before further work can be performed.
-If your dog is unable to breathe or oxygenate the blood normally, then this is potentially life-threatening and these problems need to be corrected as a top priority.
+In an emergency, your dog may require initial stabilization before further work can be performed.
+If your dog cannot breathe or oxygenate the blood normally, it is life-threatening and must be treated immediately.
 This can be achieved through giving oxygen or intubation (placing a tube into your dog’s airway to open and secure it and provide oxygen).
 Your vet may also give drugs to calm your dog, as stress will be adding to their difficulties.

-In rare circumstances, especially in choking situations, emergency intubation may be required by a tracheostomy, where your veterinarian will need to make a hole in your dog’s throat and place a tube that way (just as in the movies but not with a ballpoint pen!).
+In rare circumstances, especially in choking situations, emergency intubation may be required by a tracheostomy, where your veterinarian will need to make a hole in your dog’s throat and insert a tube.

 Testing and Diagnosis

-To reach a conclusive diagnosis, your veterinarian may then recommend further investigations including blood tests (to check for internal disease and changes in blood chemistry).
-Imaging may also be advised, including things like chest X-rays (or a chest CT scan) to assess the health of your dog’s heart and lungs.
-If pain is suspected as a cause, your veterinarian will look for common causes such as tummy pain or orthopedic pain (arthritis, for example), and there may be specific tests advised for these to narrow down the issue.
+To reach a conclusive diagnosis, your veterinarian may recommend blood tests to check for internal disease and changes in blood chemistry.
+Imaging may also be advised, including chest X-rays (or a chest CT scan) to assess the health of your dog’s heart and lungs.
+If pain is suspected as a cause, your veterinarian will look for common causes such as tummy pain or orthopedic pain (arthritis, for example).
+Specific tests may be conducted to narrow down the issue.

-Depending on the exact cause, many of these problems are entirely treatable and carry a good long-term prognosis.
+Depending on the exact cause, many problems are entirely treatable and have a good long-term prognosis.
 Unfortunately, some causes of changes in breathing are sinister and may not be treatable.
-As with all things, the sooner professional help is sought, the better your dog’s chances are likely to be.
+As with all things, the sooner professional help is sought, the better your dog’s chances will likely be.

-This is a good example of a situation where it really is better to seek professional advice in the first instance.
-There may well be home remedies that would suit your dog, but a proper diagnosis is needed first to guide this and to ensure there is no immediate risk to your dog.
-In addition, there are so many different things that can affect breathing that you are likely to miss the target at home.
-Home remedies are also at risk of making conditions affecting the heart, lungs, kidneys, and liver much worse.
-Typical human interventions and medicines for breathing problems are not appropriate for dogs in most cases.
+Home remedies may suit your dog, but a proper diagnosis is needed first to ensure there is no immediate risk to your dog.
+In addition, there are several causes of breathing issues, and you will likely miss the target at home.
+Home remedies are also at risk of worsening conditions affecting the heart, lungs, kidneys, and liver.
+Human medicines for breathing problems are not appropriate for dogs in most cases.

-If your dog is breathing abnormally, the best advice at home is to keep your dog as cool, calm, and relaxed as you possibly can.
-It is worth drawing curtains to darken the space, reducing noise, and using fans or air conditioning to provide gentle cool air movement.
-This will help while you assess the situation as described above and seek professional veterinary advice.
+If your dog is breathing abnormally, the best advice at home is to keep your dog as cool, calm, and relaxed as possible.
+It is worth drawing curtains to darken the space and using fans or air conditioning to provide gentle, cool air movement.
+This will help you assess the situation described above and seek professional veterinary advice.

-If your vet isn’t immediately worried about your dog’s condition, they will provide you with home care advice that you can follow.
+If your vet isn’t immediately worried about your dog’s condition, they will provide advice you can follow.

-Look for heavy and fast breathing that is inappropriate given the circumstances.
-Dogs may also stretch out the head or neck, have wide and fearful eyes and be making unusual noises like gasping or wheezing.
-Breathing faster than 30 breaths per minute is too fast if a dog isn’t- or hasn’t recently been- exercising.
+Look for heavy and fast breathing that is inappropriate, given the circumstances.
+Dogs may also stretch out their head or neck, have wide and fearful eyes, and make unusual noises like gasping or wheezing.
+Breathing faster than 30 breaths per minute is too fast if a dog isn’t or hasn’t recently been exercising.

-Fluid on the lungs is one potential cause of rapid breathing and it prevents the lungs from doing their job as they cannot fully expand and get oxygen in.
-This would cause the symptoms of respiratory distress above, but it requires professional veterinary examination and chest X-rays to properly diagnose for certain.
+Fluid in the lungs is one potential cause of rapid breathing, and it prevents the lungs from doing their job as they cannot fully expand and get oxygen in.
+This would cause the signs of respiratory distress above, but it requires professional veterinary examination and chest X-rays to properly diagnose.

-There are lots of potential causes of this, ranging from problems or obstructions affecting the airways through to heart, lung, liver and kidney problems.
-If you feel your dog cannot breathe, it is important to seek emergency veterinary advice.
+There are many causes of breathing issues, ranging from problems or obstructions affecting the airways to heart, lung, liver, and kidney problems.
+If you feel your dog cannot breathe, it is vital to seek emergency veterinary advice.

 This is very difficult to achieve at home, as most homes will not have access to medical oxygen.
-The simplest way is to pass the oxygen under your dog’s nose.
-However, in these circumstances, your dog definitely needs emergency veterinary attention, and the veterinary clinic can provide oxygen under the nose, via a mask or by intubation if required.
-In mild cases, providing fresh, cool airflow through the room is enough to ensure your dog is breathing the right stuff.
+If your dog needs emergency veterinary attention, the veterinary clinic can provide oxygen with a mask or intubation.

-Rapid breathing can be a sign of pain and may be accompanied by other symptoms.
-However, there are other causes of rapid breathing, and it’s best to let your vet decide which is affecting your dog.
+Rapid breathing can be a sign of pain and may be accompanied by other signs.
+However, there are other causes of rapid breathing, and it’s best to let your vet determine what is affecting your dog.

-Breathing is naturally a highly variable body process and changes to reflect the demands of the current situation on your dog.
-It can also change rapidly with disease processes and pain, and unfortunately there are a great number of possible causes of heavy breathing in dogs.
-If you suspect your dog is breathing abnormally and inappropriately for the circumstances, it is best to seek professional veterinary advice sooner rather than later- this is not something to try and manage at home.
+Breathing is a highly variable body process and changes to reflect the demands of the current situation on your dog.
+It can also change rapidly with disease processes and pain, and unfortunately, there are a significant number of possible causes of heavy breathing in dogs.
+If you suspect your dog is breathing abnormally and inappropriately for the circumstances, it is best to seek professional veterinary advice sooner rather than later.
+It is not something you can treat at home.